georgeobote/crush-policies/terms-of-service.md

 1. We require both SMS verification and `.edu` email confirmation before unlocking discovery features.
 2. We may suspend or terminate access if we cannot verify eligibility, suspect fraud, or detect policy violations.
-3. Crush Drop, swipe feeds, and messaging depend on a compliant profile (verified phone/.edu, required profile fields above, and minimum photo requirements).
+3. Crush Drop windows and messaging depend on a compliant profile (verified phone/.edu, required profile fields above, and minimum photo requirements).
 Drop windows may expire if you do not respond within the provided time.

 ## 3. License & Acceptable Use